MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 bottomCenter(): Vector3
 `

-Returns the {@link @minecraft/server.Location} of the center of this block on the X and Z axis.
+Returns the @minecraft/server.Location of the center of this block on the X and Z axis.

 #### **Returns** [*Vector3*](Vector3.md)